Will you take part?

 I’m suffering with a painful back and it’s raining, so spending time outdoors and returning to yoga fills me with optimism for much cheerier days ahead.

-For more information on all the yoga opportunities Tracy can offer, visit linktree/summerhouseyoga.
+For more information on all the yoga in Horsham opportunities Tracy can offer, visit linktree/summerhouseyoga.

 Contributed by Lisa Brace